-The National Museum of Natural History, Smithsonian Institution, hosts a world-class research staff and unparalleled scientific research collections.
+The National Museum of Natural History (NMNH), Smithsonian Institution, hosts a world-class research staff and unparalleled scientific research collections.
 NHRE summer internships pair undergraduates with museum scientists to complete a research project in Anthropology, Botany, Entomology, Invertebrate Zoology, Mineral Science, Paleobiology, or Vertebrate Zoology.
-Although the majority of time during the internship is spent working on the research project, there are additional events including lectures, tours of museum collections, and other activities related to natural history research.
+Although most of the internship time is spent working on the research project, there are additional events including lectures, tours of museum collections, and other activities related to natural history research.

 Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science's (proposal number OCE-1560088) located in Arlington, VA.
 The NSF contact for this program is Elizabeth Rom.
 NSF does not handle REU applications; you must apply to NHRE directly.